-The positive relationship between ecosystem biodiversity and household use of biodiversity remained remarkably consistent, even when accounting for variation in household characteristics.
+The positive relationship between ecosystem biodiversity and household use of biodiversity remained remarkably consistent, even when accounting for variation in households.
 After controlling for effort, the core relationships between biodiversity are unchanged by the addition of household characteristics and market access (Q3), highlighting the importance of ecosystem-level biodiversity in influencing use of biodiversity across households.
 The decomposition of our regression results illustrates nearly 50% of catch and consumption biodiversity are explained by our models (Figure 4).
 Fishing effort is a component of the quantity of fish harvested, and additional sampling of ecosystems is likely to increase biodiversity harvest particularly within fisheries with low selectivity or that are ‘indiscriminate’ as is the case in the Tonlé Sap and other freshwater ecosystems (33, 36).
 Effort played an expected role in explaining catch biodiversity (26.5%) and consumption biodiversity (25.7%).
 After accounting for effort and a suite of household characteristics, however, ecosystem biodiversity explained 16.6% of catch biodiversity and 14.6% of consumption biodiversity.
 Our models explained less than 20% of biodiversity of species sold overall, and ecosystem biodiversity accounted for only 1.9% of variation in the species sold by households.
 When looking at the predictive value of catch biodiversity, we found much stronger relationships; catch biodiversity predicted 76.8% of consumed biodiversity and 18.3% of sold biodiversity (Supplementary Table).

 These findings underscore the role of the ecological food environment in driving household use of biodiversity.
 The concordance between the biodiversity in catch and diets, and the overwhelming role of catch biodiversity in predicting consumption patterns is a striking recognition of the importance of access to fishery biodiversity to provide a diverse portfolio of fish and nutrients to regional diets.
 That our models do not explain the diversity of species sold as well, suggests the importance of other factors (e.g., price, preferences) in driving selection of households’ choices about species to sell.
 This finding underlines the role of ecological traits discussed above.
 Further, the global focus on quantity of fish harvested and those aquatic species involved in commerce means such statistics may not comprehensively reflect the species caught, consumed, or present in the ecosystem.